Apply Now: Fulbright Visiting Scholar Program (Post-Doctoral) 2023-2024

 - All applicants will be considered without regard to race, color, religion, sex, sexual orientation, gender identification, or disability

 - Applicants who submit a full application by the deadline will be invited for an in-person interview conducted in English by a selection committee comprised of Embassy representatives, U.S. and Croatian scholars, and Fulbright alumni.
-Interviews for selected candidates are scheduled for early September 2021 (subject to change) and will be organized in-person or virtually depending on the epidemiological situation
+Interviews for selected candidates are scheduled for October 2022 (subject to change) and will be organized in-person or virtually depending on the epidemiological situation

 - Preference is given to candidates without recent academic experience in the United States